azot-dev/cortex/doc/docs/intro.md

 ## Why this library ?

-As a React Native developer, I struggled for a long time finding the right architecture, contrary to the web developers, I had to deal with a lot of logic in my app (bluetooth, offline mode)
+As a React Native developer, I struggled for a long time finding the right architecture, I had to deal with a lot of logic in my apps (bluetooth, offline mode)

-Trying to optimize my code, RTK Query, React Query, but I figured out that the API is not the only external dependency of the app and the cache can't be trusted as a store in many projects I worked on.
+Trying to optimize my code, I used RTK Query, React Query, but I figured out that the API is not the only external dependency of an app and the cache can't be trusted as a store in many projects I worked on.

-So I tried clean architecture with Redux Toolkit, very nice but still hard to read for developers who don't master clean architecture principles.
+So I tried clean architecture with Redux Toolkit, very nice but still hard to read for developers who don't master clean architecture principles and Redux.

-I ended up with the cortex architecture, in order to help developers (and myself) to gain more readability over their code, help them test it easily, and not being stopped by any issue the could encounter.
+I ended up with the Cortex architecture, in order to help developers (and myself) to gain more readability over their code, help them test it easily, and not to be stopped by any architectural issue the could encounter.

-cortex is easy to use, and can be setup at the architecture complexity you want.
+Cortex is easy to use, and can be setup at the architecture complexity you want.

 ## Purpose

-React is a library not a framework, it has been created to reflect the changes of some variables (the states) to the UI, nothing else. cortex comes as the missing brick of React, and will give all the keys to create the perfect architecture of your app, keeping your code readable and your app scalable.
+React is a library not a framework, it has been created to reflect the changes of some variables (the states) to the UI, nothing else.
+Cortex comes as the missing brick of React, and will give all the keys to create the perfect architecture of your app, keeping your code readable and your app scalable.

 With this you could: